 Colorado, located in the western United States, is known for its diverse geography, which includes the southern Rocky Mountains, the Colorado Plateau, and the Great Plains.
 It became a state in 1876 and is the 8th most extensive state in the U.S. The capital and largest city is Denver.
 Colorado is recognized for its outdoor recreational opportunities, vibrant cultural scene, and significant contributions to industries such as technology, agriculture, and tourism.
-The state has a rich history, including its role in the Gold Rush and its ongoing evolution as a hub for innovation and environmental stewardship.
+The state has a rich history, including its role in the Gold Rush and its ongoing evolution as a hub for innovation and environmental conservation.

 -